Context Poisoning

 weight: an integer that determines this attack method's selection probability, proportional to the total weight sum of allattacksduring red teaming.
 Defaulted to3. - [Optional]

-The weight is only applicable for the red_team function and does not when used as a standalone.
+The weight is only applicable for the red_team function and is not relevant when used as a standalone.

 As a standalone